matthewhu8/SocraticMonoRepo/README.md

 # SocraticMonoRepo
-Codebase for the socratic web app
+Codebase for the legacy socratic web app, message us to take a look at the refactored codebase (private for now...).